RedisLabs/redislabs-docs/content/rv/faqs/_index.md

 <!-- Also in RS and RC -->
 {{%expand "What is Redis Pro?" %}}
+Redis Pro is a SaaS offering of Redis Enterprise.

 <!-- Also in RS and RC -->
 {{%expand "What exactly is Redis Enterprise?" %}}